cbissett-at-ucsd/ECE141_Team_Project/README.md

 - sql? text file?
 - GPS
   - requesting maps from google api?
-  - just put a realitive location to the home
+  - just put a relative location to the home
   - heart monitor tracking
   - heart beat throughout day
   - indicator that its healthy